clist1/Bone-Segmentation-in-Low-Field-Knee-MRI-Using-a-3D-Convolutional-Neural-Network/README.md

 ## Setup
-These notebooks are intended to be run on [Kaggle](https://www.kaggle.com/code), where most common libraries (e.g. NumPy, Pandas, PyTorch, scikit-learn, etc.) are already available.
+These notebooks can be easily executed on [Kaggle](https://www.kaggle.com/code), where most common libraries (e.g. NumPy, Tensorflow, scikit-learn, etc.) are already available.

 However, you need to manually install the `patchify` library.
 At the beginning of the notebook, make sure to include: